Patton-Burge/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects/README.md

 //These are instance
     String name;
     String age;
-//These are the classes methods
+//These are the static methods
     void FatherDetails() {
         System.out.println("Father");
         }